Anxiety Symptoms In Women: Combatting Them With Confidence

 How Do Clinicians Treat Symptoms of Anxiety in Women?

-For the most part, the treatment options for women are the same as for adolescents and men.
+For the most part, treatment options for women with anxiety disorders are the same as for adolescents and men.
 Women experience hormonal changes throughout their lives which can cause anxiety to worsen or improve.
 Women that have been diagnosed with anxiety disorder, or those who desire to become pregnant, should seek advisement about their treatment options from their physician.

-ADAA notes that the underlying processes for anxiety disorders are much the same for all types of anxiety disorders.
+ADAA notes that the underlying processes for different types of anxiety disorders are much the same for all types of anxiety disorders.

-The most common and most effective treatment for an anxiety disorder is a type of psychotherapy called cognitive-behavioral therapy, or CBT.
-This type of therapy works by helping women to understand how their thoughts contribute to their anxiety symptoms.
-Therapists use CBT to guide women through the process of identifying and managing the factors that contribute to their anxiety.
+The most common and most effective treatment for anxiety disorders is a type of psychotherapy called cognitive-behavioral therapy, or CBT.
+This type of talk therapy works by helping women with anxiety disorders or related mental illness to understand how their thoughts contribute to their anxiety symptoms or intense fear.
+Therapists use CBT to guide women through the process of identifying and managing the mental health factors that contribute to the emotional symptoms of anxiety.

-The cognitive component of CBT therapy is the part that helps women better understand the connection between their thoughts and the symptoms of their anxiety disorder.
+The cognitive component of CBT therapy is the part that helps women better understand the connection between their thoughts and the symptoms of their untreated anxiety disorder, or other risk factors like how their family history or hormonal changes from things like birth control pills can play a role.
 Once they’ve been able to understand this connection, a therapist can work with them to change their thought patterns.
-By helping women see things in a new way, it decreases the likelihood of experiencing the symptoms of anxiety disorder or reducing their intensity.
+By helping women see anxiety disorders in a new way, it decreases the likelihood of experiencing the symptoms of anxiety disorder or relieving anxiety.

 The other part of CBT is the behavioral component.
-This part of the therapy helps women to focus on the behavior that’s linked with their anxiety disorder.
-When they’re facing an activity that’s likely to cause anxiety, a therapist can help them connect anxiety symptoms in women to the outcomes they fear.
-For example, if a woman has social anxiety, CBT would help her understand that her thoughts leading up to an extended family gathering might cause her to feel anxious.
-A therapist may help her determine what behaviors are related to the way she is acting and help her choose new behaviors.
+This part of the therapy helps women to focus on the behavior that’s linked with their anxiety disorder or related mental illness.
+When they’re facing an activity that’s likely to cause anxiety or trigger specific phobias, a therapist can help them connect anxiety symptoms in women to the outcomes they fear.
+For example, if a woman has social anxiety, CBT mental health services could help her understand that her thoughts leading up to an extended family gathering might cause her to experience physical symptoms of anxiety, like chest pain, muscle tension, or losing control over breathing and heartrate.
+A therapist may help her determine what behaviors are related to her mental health issues, and help her choose new behaviors.

 What Psychotherapy for Anxiety Disorders Is Like